Photo credit: “Parklets”, © 2012 Cidades para Pessoas, Flickr | CC-BY | via Wylio

 The term ‘Parklet’ is generally attributed to San Francisco where it was first used to describe the process of converting one or more street parking spaces into a small public “park”.
 Since that time, numerous cities have adopted alternative names including People Spots, Street Seats, Streateries, Pocket Parks, Street Patio and Spark.

-Parklets are primarily intended as assets for the entire community by introducing new streetscape features such as plantings, bicycle parking and additional outdoor seating areas for nearby shops.
+Parklets are primarily intended as assets for the entire community by introducing new streetscape features such as plantings, bicycle parking and additional outdoor street seating for nearby shops.
 They typically encourage increased pedestrian activity and additional sales at nearby businesses by breaking the flow of foot traffic and giving passersby a reason to stop, socialize and relax.

 The best designed parklets take into consideration amenities that would benefit the immediate surroundings, such as benches, lighting, planters, and landscaping.
 Bicycle racks are often incorporated into the parklet design as well.